winneon/gsu/README.md

 GENERAL OPTIONS
   -h, --help                 Show the help menu
-  -v, --version              Show the current version
+  -v, --version              Show the current version -l, --list-displays        List your current displays and their resolutions.

   -u, --upload               Upload after running the utility -n, --nocursor             Hide the cursor
   -d, --display NUM|TYPE     Set the selection to a specific display.
+                             Can read from an argument or from stdin.
                              Values: number of display, 'active', 'all' (default)

+  -r, --dmenu                Select the below action from dmenu or rofi.
   -s, --screenshot           Take a screenshot
   -m, --video                Record a video of the screen -g, --gif                  Record a video and convert it to the gif format